 - Establish a positive working relationship in a cooperative effort to prevent juvenile delinquency. - Maintain a safe and secure environment on school campuses which will be conducive to learning - Promote positive attitudes regarding the police role in society.

-Mansfield High School's School Resource Officer for the 2017-2018 school year is:
+Mansfield High School's School Resource Officers for the 2018-2019 school year are:

-Detective Ken Wright
+Detective Ken Wright Officer Derek McCune

 Tel: 508-261-7540 Ext.
 33155 (school)

 Tel: 508-261-7300 Ext.
 61225 (Mansfield Police Department)